 Is Name Calling verbal abuse?

-Over time, name calling can tear down a person’s feelings of self-worth.
+Over time, name-calling can tear down a person’s feelings of self-worth and confidence.
 Victims of abuse often begin to believe the names they are called and they may blame themselves for the abuse.
 For example, a person may think…

 Men and women alike can both be perpetrators.
 Their intent is to make their partner feel poorly about themselves and it is often used as a means to control the other person.
-Or, the perpetrator is very, very angry and is not aware nor does he/she have the tools for how to ask for what she/he needs instead of lashing out in anger.
+Or, the perpetrator is very, very angry, and is not aware nor does he/she have the tools for how to ask for what she/he needs instead of lashing out in anger.

 If you’re the one that is doing the Name Calling

 Chapter Three of our book, The Five-Step Action Plan to a Healthy and Happy Marriage is called Detox your Marriage.
 And it’s called that for a reason.
-Name calling, anger, criticism, and all of those abusive behaviors need to be removed and completely eliminated from a relationship.
+Name-calling, anger, criticism, and all of those abusive behaviors need to be removed and completely eliminated from a relationship.
 The relationship must undergo a detox.

-If you’re the one doing the name calling, you’ll need to begin asking yourself, “What do I want or need right now?”
+If you’re the one doing the name-calling, you’ll need to begin asking yourself, “What do I want or need right now?”
 Underneath every frustration we experience, lies a request or an unmet need.
 What do you need from your spouse?

 My children were fighting the other day and my wife stopped them and said, “Stop fighting and ask for what you want.”
 The bottom line is that you are angry and calling your spouse names because there is something from your spouse that you are not getting.
 Asking directly for what you need is a much more productive way to get what you need.
 Find the request underneath your frustration.